KatyCodes/resort/README.md

 Copyright (c) 2016 **Ewa Manek, Katy Henning**

-This software is licensed under the MIT license
+This software is licensed under the MIT license.
-The content of this site is meant to be humorous and should not be taken seriously.